+If this latest breach worries you, take matters into your own hands.
 You can limit the amount of information you share — wittingly or unwittingly — with the social media giant.
-And that will in turn put a lid on how much of your Facebook data might end up in the hands of third parties — like Cambridge Analytica.
+And that will in turn put a lid on how much of your Facebook data might end up in the hands of the wrong people.

 The only way to stop Facebook from collecting additional information on you is to delete your account.
-Facebook keeps a log of every action you’ve ever taken on the social media network, as The Next Web detailed recently.
+Facebook keeps a log of every action you’ve ever taken on the social media network, as The Next Web previously has noted.

-Short of deleting your account, consider taking the following steps to limit how much information you give Facebook.
+Short of deleting your account altogether, consider taking the following steps to limit how much information you give Facebook.
 These four steps should take just a few minutes of your time.

 1. Delete the Facebook app from your phone